 As any A-Level scientist will tell you, there are various types of radiation.
 But this isn't the time or place to get into the physics of atoms, neutrons and protons, so we'll offer a catch-all definition that keeps things simple.

-In a nutshell, radiation is energy that's travelling through space in the form of waves or particles.
+In a nutshell, radiation is energy that travels through space in the form of waves or particles.

 It occurs naturally and has always been around, we've evolved with it and we're bombarded with it in one form or another every day of our lives - from the earth, from space and even within our own bodies.